Violence against women and girls

 • 10% of men aged 16 to 74 have experienced stalking since the age of 16

-It is clear that women and girls are disproportionately affected by a number of crimes which include:
+Women and girls are disproportionately affected by crimes including:

 • spiking